Learn the Fundamentals of Software Engineering, Get Certified by Oracle

 Chris Hughes has been a software developer for more than 10 years.
 He has worked for several different organizations as a Software Engineer including Union Pacific, UNM, Samba Safety and Lavu.
 He most enjoys developing apps independently and has built an app for the Albuquerque bus system called Albuquerque Where’s The Bus, which people all over the city use every day.

-Other FAQsWhy are Java, Android, and Salesforce taught in the same bootcamp?
+Other FAQsWhy are Java and Android taught in the same bootcamp?

 Android is by far the world’s most popular mobile operating system, with nearly two billion devices in use worldwide and an 88% market share.
 Java is the primary programming language of Android.

-What types of jobs will I be ready for after attending Deep Dive Java + Android + Salesforce?
+What types of jobs will I be ready for after attending Deep Dive Java + Android ?

 What is the schedule like?